Wenwen1028/Drift/README.md

     or You can directly use the uploaded requirement.txt file by entering the following command： pip install -r requirements.txt
 ### Program Overview
+folder-data_01："Record the accuracy and loss curve values throughout the experiment for convergence analysis.